Unprofession/SaltysDDM/README.md

 - This relies on ahk v1.1 to run, you can download that at https://www.autohotkey.com (goto the website to download it)

+- If you don't know how to set it up, watch this video https://youtu.be/WWVBD70VNC0

 - Your monitor's scale MUST be 100% or else it will not work (go to monitors in settings)

 - Roblox MUST NOT be full screen or else it will not work (it needs the white bar at the top of the screen)